juliuswiscmsba/Birth-Prediction/README.md

 1. The first chart (year) shows that 2007 was a peak, meaning that before 2007, more and more people were born every year.
 However, after 2007, fewer people were born every year.

 2. The second chart (month) shows that most people are born in July, August, and September.
-If we would like to sell baby-related products, we can increase the number of our ads before July.
+If the government wants to increase the birth rate by giving out a new policy, September to November will be a great period to release (10 month before July to September).

 3. In the third chart (date of month), there is no big difference between each day except for the thirteenth.
 The reason may be that some consider the number 13 as an unlucky number.